sisoje/testable-view-swiftui/README.md

 ```
 Apple purposly coupled state and the body inside a value type, but MVVM practitioners decided to rip it apart, why?
 So that can test MVVM, really?

+Did apple really couple body and the logic?
+It did not!
+They followed Open-Closed principle, they just took the model (same as view-model) and extended it with a body function.

-In the process of implementing MVVM they broke the native state management and now all the native wrappers can not be used inside the view-model, such as: @Environment @AppStorage @Query and others.
+So what do MVVM practitioners try to decouple here?
+In the process of decoupling some imaginary view from the view-model they broke the native state management and now all the native wrappers can not be used inside the view-model, such as: @Environment @AppStorage @Query and others.

 MVVM practitioners just want to test their VM even though it broke fundamentals of SwiftUI.
 Why test it?
 Its broken, there is nothing to test.

 And who will test the body function?
-MVVM practitioners do not care!
+MVVM practitioners simply do not care!
 They ignore the fact that SwiftUI.View is not a view.
 They simply ignore the body function, with the excuse that views should not be tested.

 # Testing SwiftUI.View using third party